 LocationCementerio de Nuestro Padre Jesús, 30100, Murcia, Spain

-From the architect.
+Text description provided by the architects.
 A trompe-l'œil (French for «deceive the eye») is by definition a technique which tries to deceive the eye by means of the architectural surrounding environment, the perspective, the shading, and other optical illusions, creating an “intensified reality” or a “substitution of the reality”.

 Religion translates complex situations, polarizing and placing them opposite in hell and heaven, two antagonistic ends.
 Our purpose was to make difficult what was simple, and to turn what was sober into something innovative.
 Concrete in this project is nothing but facing and it delegates its traditional carrying function to steel, the truly structural skeleton.